 Fockea is a genus of 6 succulent scrubs native to southern Africa.
-It was established in 1838 by Endlicher for the single species, Fockea capensis and based on a specimen cultivated at the Schönbrunn Garden at Schönbrunn Palace in Vienna, Austria.
-This famous plant had been collected in the Cape Colony sometime after 1786 by explorers sent by Emperor Joseph II of Austria.
+It was established by Endlicher in 1838 for the single species, Fockea capensis, based on a specimen cultivated at the Schönbrunn Garden at Schönbrunn Palace in Vienna, Austria.
+This famous plant had been collected by the explorers sent by Emperor Joseph II of Austria in the Cape Colony sometime after 1786.
 It is apparently still living today, perhaps the world's oldest potted plant.

 Growing Conditions for Fockea

-General Care For Fockea
+General Care for Fockea

 How to Propagate Fockea

 Fockeas are relatively easy to grow from seeds.
 They are dioecious, so both male and female plants are needed to produce seeds.
 Sow the seeds in a well-drained mix at about 70 °F (21 °C).
 The growth of seedlings is rapid but is helped by frequent repotting.
 Do not underpot young seedlings, as they will slow down their growth.
 Generally, the roots should only take up the top half of the pot after repotting.

 Fockeas are generally trouble-free plants, especially when grown outdoors.